Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 The main pain points for this set of libraries are twofold:

 1. They only support 2-D arrays or matrices.
-2. Most of the existing work only exists for the old, deprecated `np.matrix` interface.
-SciPy has recently, however, begun work to migrate away from `np.matrix`.
+2. Most of the existing work only exists for the deprecated `np.matrix` interface.
+SciPy has recently begun work to migrate away from `np.matrix`.

 #### `torch.sparse`